Infant-Joshva/Project_1-Secure_Check/README.md

 ## ⭐ Give a Star!

-If you liked this project, please give it a ⭐ on GitHub!
+If you found this project helpful, please give it a ⭐ on GitHub!